 In most OECD countries, annual tuition fees for international students were similar for bachelor's and master's degrees.
-However, in Chile and Greece, master's fees exceeded \$2,000 (USD PPP) and were higher than bachelor's fees (noting Greece charged no bachelor's fees).
-In Canada, bachelor's degree fees were substantially higher than master's degrees.
+However, in Chile master's fees were \$2,000 (USD PPP) more than bachelor's fees.
+Greece charged over \$4,000 (USD PPP) for master's fees but charged no bachelor's fees.
+In Canada, bachelor's degree fees were substantially higher (over \$7,000 USD PP) than master's degrees.
 Fees for doctorates were very different to bachelor's degrees for some countries.
 Korea and Latvia had significantly higher fees for doctorates, but Estonia and Sweden had no fees for doctorates.